jonathannen/canary-react/README.md

 1. Optional.
 Means nginx runs in the foreground and can be stopped

-## Upcoming

-- Currently the tests are heavy-handed due to the Router requirements.
-- Would like an alternative to jsdom as they [only support io.js](https://github.com/tmpvar/jsdom/issues/1047) as of version jsdom-4.0.

 ## License
 MIT Licensed.
 See LICENSE for more information.